QWaveSystems/Melon_S3_FPGA/README.md

 <img src="http://ftp.qwavesys.com/MelonS3/g003.png" data-canonical-src="http://ftp.qwavesys.com/MelonS3/g003.png" width="400"/>

-   - **Now it's times to try download the a FPGA bit file over the WiFi**
+## OTA Programming (Upload .bit file to flash memory over the WiFi)

    - Download the .bit file from **"Bit_File/Fpga.bit"** from this repo.
 Save it in your local computer. (*It is a .bit file of 8-bit counter circuit that shipped with the board)*
    - Click the **"Choose File"**, > Select the **"Fpga.bit"**. > Click **"Update"**, The bit file will be transfer over the WiFi then upload diretly to flash memory, (You will get status "*Update Success!*", If it not please try again), After that board it will reset once, Finally you will see the FPGA start-up with the 8-bit counter circuit again.